 You may be able to deduct the expenses for the part of your home you use for business.
-The business use of your home must meet strict requirements before any of these expenses can be taken as business deductions.
-You can take a limited deduction for its business use if you use part of your home exclusively and regularly:
+The business use of your home must meet specific requirements before you can deduct any of these expenses.
+Even then, your deduction may be limited.